 Animal Breeding 100 Hours Certificate Course

 Animal Breeding course online.
-Home Study/Online Courses.
-Become a brilliant breeder!
+Home Study/Online Courses., Become a brilliant breeder!
 Learn to plan an animal breeding program, incorporating genetic theory, breeding program management and practical aspects of daily husbandry practice.
 This online course is relevant to all animals, from pets to farm animals and horses to wildlife.
-You will receive personal guidance from high qualified and experienced scientists and practicioners.
+You will receive personal guidance from high qualified and experienced scientists and practitioners.

 Animal breeding can be anything from a serious hobby or part time business (eg. breeding and selling pets), through to a very serious and possibly highly sophisticated profession.
 This course provides an excellent starting point whatever level you plan to operate at.

 - Explain genetic influence on the characteristics exhibited by animals.

 - Explain the factors that interact with genes to produce nonconformity in animals.